VoronDesign/VoronUsers/printer_mods/chrisrgonzales/270_degree_hinge/README.md

 ```

 ## Printing
-Use the default recommend Voron parts.
-Can be done in PLA but i have not tested this.
-If having issues printing side mount
+Use the default recommended Voron parts.
+Can be done in PLA but I have not tested this.
+If having issues printing side mounts
 you may need to add a brim to those and trim before installation

 ```